bassam-h20/minesweeper-game/README.md

 <hr>

 ###### In the instace where the user wanted to flag a certain cell, an 'F' will be in place of the X on the board as shown below

+* There is a score tracker, that increments your score by 10 each time the user opens a cell that is not a mine, the score is printed with the board every time a cell is opened.

 ![flag](./flag.png)
 <hr>